 - Geoff Bennett has been involved within the last 5 years as a material shareholder in Southern Lights Ventures, a company purchased by the Group in 2014, but for which the earn out period only recently concluded.
 The Board recognises this and has assessed Geoff as independent in character and judgement.
 In reaching this conclusion, the board considered the objective manner in which Geoff has provided support to the Chairman and other board members and his strength of character and attitude of mind, in particular when faced with the restructuring of the New Zealand operations, of which he was previously the owner.

-- Three Non-Executive Directors and the Chairman receive consultancy fees from the Group which are capped to a fixed level.
+- Three Non-Executive Directors receive consultancy fees from the Group which are capped to a fixed level.
 As disclosed in note 19 on page 84 of the Annual Report the Board has considered this situation and does not consider that payment of consulting fees has any bearing on the Boards ability to function independently.

 It is noted that David Evans, the recently retired Non-Executive Chairman has previously been granted share options as disclosed on page 44 of the 2019 Annual Report.
 David also holds substantial shareholdings in the Group.
 In accordance with the Code Provisions subsequent to appointment the test of independence is not appropriate in relation to the Chairman.